-G 44 1.
-Solar Hybrid Mini grids for 2.
-Standalone Solar 3.
-Power Systems for Component/ Rural Economic Development Systems for Homes, Public Universities and risk issue Enterprises and Farms Teaching Hospitals Land will be acquired for mini Major risk is expected to grid sites from individuals, be encroachment on land families, or communities. that may be used for 1.
-Land Involuntary resettlement is mini-girds that is acquisition/ expected to be small scale and Not expected for this allocated to universities resettlement limited.
-Economic displacement component. and traditionally used by is possible (e.g. cutting of communities.
-As the economic trees).
-Voluntary land universities are expected donation (VLD) practices are to provide land for the expected to be frequent and may project, the main
+Component/ risk issue 1.
+Solar Hybrid Mini grids for Rural Economic Development 2.
+Standalone Solar Systems for Homes, Enterprises and Farms 3.
+Power Systems for Public Universities and Teaching Hospitals 1.
+Land acquisition/ resettlement Land will be acquired for mini grid sites from individuals, families, or communities.
+Involuntary resettlement is expected to be small scale and limited.
+Economic displacement is possible (e.g. cutting of economic trees).
+Voluntary land donation (VLD) practices are Not expected for this component.
+Major risk is expected to be encroachment on land that may be used for mini-girds that is allocated to universities and traditionally used by communities.
+As the universities are expected to provide land for the